tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Profiles.md

 Instructions:
 -----------------

+1. Log in to Adobe Experience Platform by going to this URL: https://platform.adobe.com
+2. After logging in, you'll land on the homepage of Adobe Experience Platform.
+3. Make sure you are in the 'Prod(VA7)' instance and not in your sandbox instance.
+4. In the menu on the left side, go to Profiles.
+5. Click on the 'Browse' tab.
+You will see a UI in which a namespace and an ID can be entered.

 <ol>
 <li>Log in to Adobe Experience Platform by going to this URL: https://platform.adobe.com</li>
 <li>After logging in, you'll land on the homepage of Adobe Experience Platform.</li>